Bento for Business Deposit Account Agreement

 The Bento for Business Cards are available for use with the Account.
 A Card will be issued to the Account Owner (“Primary Cardholder”).
 Upon receipt of instructions from the Account Owner, additional Debit Cards or Fixed Value Cards may also be issued to each Authorized Signer and other designated persons such as Customer employees (“Secondary Cardholder”).
 (Primary Cardholder and Secondary Cardholder shall be collectively referred to as “Cardholder” unless otherwise stated).
 A Fixed Value Card may only be loaded with an amount no greater than the available funds of the Account.
 The Account balance will be reduced by the amount loaded onto a Fixed Value Card.

 Secondary Cardholders who are Customer employees, i.e., not an Authorized Signer, are limited to making qualifying purchases with the Card and are not permitted to exercise the authority granted to the Account Owner and Authorized Signers, as described above in Sections B3 and B4.
 Customer acknowledges and agrees that funds accessible through use of the Card(s) is limited to the available funds of the Account, funds accessible through the use of the Fixed Value Card are limited to the funds loaded on the Card, and that individual transaction limits may be established for each Card issued to a Cardholder.
 Customer agrees to direct each Cardholder to sign the back of the Card immediately upon its receipt.
 The expiration date of the Card is identified on the front of it.
 The expiration date of the Virtual Card is described below in the section labeled, “Using Your Card/Features”.
 The Card is the property of the Bank and must be surrendered upon demand.
 The Card and Virtual Card are nontransferable and may be cancelled, repossessed, or revoked at any time without prior notice subject to applicable law.

 - Activate the Card

-The Card must be activated before it can be used.
+The Cards must be activated before they can be used.
 Cards may be activated by calling 1-855-547-2896 or by visiting www.bentoforbusiness.com.
 Each Cardholder will need to provide personal information in order for their identity to be verified.

 - Personal Identification Number